Woman writing on dry erase board during a financial training with Habitat for Humanity of Greater Nashville

 We recruit volunteers with backgrounds in finance, banking or teaching and train them on key concepts that future Habitat homeowners need to master.
 Volunteers are then matched individually to each family.

 With this program, families have paid off thousands of dollars of debt and are better prepared to take on a mortgage successfully.
-Michelle, who has been a Habitat homeowner for almost two years, sees a lasting lesson in her budget coaching.
+Michelle, who has been a Habitat homeowner for several years, sees a lasting lesson in her budget coaching.
 “I think before I spend and am teaching my kids, too,” she says.

 How to begin